James R. Rice

 Laurent Jacques, Member of Corps des Mines, Paris, and Laboratoire de Mecanique, Ecole Polytechnique, Paliseau; laurent.jacques@polytechnique.org.
 Formerly, Visiting Student Intern, spring-summer 2002.
 Shear heating, pore fluid pressurization, and partial melting of earthquake fault gouge during rapid shear.

-Nobuki Kame, Research Associate, Seismology Group, Dept. of Earth and Planetary Sciences, Kyushu University, 6-10-1 Hakozaki, Higashiku, Fukuoka 812-8581, Japan; kame@geo.kyushu-u.ac.jp.
-Formerly, Visiting Scientist in Geophysics, SEAS, on Japan Society for Promotion of Science Fellowship.
+Nobuki Kame, as of April 2009: Associate Professor, Division of Earth Mechanics, Earthquake Research Institute, University of Tokyo, 1-1-1 Yayoi, Bunkyo-ku, Tokyo 113-0032, JAPAN, kame@eri.u-tokyo.ac.jp.
+Previously, Research Associate, Seismology Group, Dept. of Earth and Planetary Sciences, Kyushu University, Fukuoka, Japan.
+Visiting Scientist in Geophysics, SEAS & EPS, on Japan Society for Promotion of Science Fellowship.
 Slip-rupture propagation with dynamically self-chosen faulting path; elastodynamic boundary integral equation methodology; fault interaction with potential bend paths.

-Nadia Lapusta, Assistant Professor, Mechanical Engineering and Geophysics, California Institute of Technology, lapusta@caltech.edu.
+Nadia Lapusta, Associate Professor of Mechanical Engineering and Geophysics, California Institute of Technology, lapusta@caltech.edu.
 Formerly, Postdoctoral Fellow in Solid Mechanics, SEAS, and Graduate Student in Engineer ing Sciences, SEAS; Ph.D. completed May 2001.
 Dynamics of frictional instabilities; earthquake rupture nucleation and propagation; dynamic models of earthquake sequences; new methodology for computational elastodynamics.

 Hoe I. Ling, Visiting Associate Professor of Geomechanics, SEAS (January to June 2006, on sabbatical leave for spring term 2006 from Department of Civil Engineering and Engineering Mechanics, Columbia University, New York, NY). hling@deas.harvard.edu, hil9@columbia.edu.
 General geomechanics and geotechnical engineering; critical state constitutive modeling of soil plasticity; centrifuge study of soil deformation; physical and numerical modeling of soil liquefaction; seismic response of slopes and embankments; geosynthetic soil reinforcement.